hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 Commercial projects that have acquired a Conveyor license can remove the badge by setting key `app.site.show-conveyor-badge` to `false`.

+## Theme

+The `app.site.theme` key allows you to select which theme to be used for the download site.
+Currently Conveyor supports themes `light` and `dark`.
+If this is left unset, the theme will be set dynamically according to the user system's theme.
+By default, this will follow the value of `app.theme`.

 ## Exporting to metadata.properties

 When you generate a download/update site with `conveyor make site` one of the generated files is called `metadata.properties`.
 It's a text file containing key=value pairs and by default will look like this: